 Understanding how important any of these factors are-the magnitude of their contribution-in explaining the racial disparities that we observe today is complicated.
 In this paper we hope to make several contributions to our understanding of racial wealth disparities using the Survey of Consumer Finances (SCF).
-First, we augment the standard market wealth concept in the SCF with defined benefit (DB) pension assets and analyze what we call "private wealth" throughout our analysis.
+First, we augment the standard market wealth concept in the SCF with defined benefit (DB) pension assets and examine what we call "private wealth" throughout our analysis.
 Second, we introduce new predicted earnings histories (developed in Jacobs et al. 2020, 2021) into the SCF and use the full range of pension generosity measures available in the survey to develop a better understanding of how human capital formation leads-through higher earnings and non-wage compensation over the working life-to the accumulation of wealth.
-Third, using the approach developed in Feiveson and Sabelhaus (2018, 2019), we enhance the existing intergenerational transfer data in the survey-recovering inheritances that are reported outside of the "inheritance" module and reclassifying some as inter vivos transfers-to better understand their role in sustaining racial disparities in wealth.
+Third, using the approach developed in Feiveson and Sabelhaus (2018, 2019), we enhance the existing intergenerational transfer data in the survey, recovering inheritances that are reported outside of the "inheritance" module and reclassifying some as inter vivos transfers to better understand their role in sustaining racial disparities in wealth.

-3 Authors' analysis of Census and American Community Survey data.
+3 Authors' analysis of U.S. Census Bureau and American Community Survey data.

-4 US Census Bureau data, accessed through usafacts.org on September 2021.
+4 US Census Bureau data, accessed through usafacts.org in September 2021.

-Private Wealth: The market wealth concept in the SCF ("bulletin net worth") excludes defined benefit pension assets.
+Private Wealth: The market wealth concept in the SCF ("Bulletin net worth") excludes defined benefit (DB) pension assets.
 Although DB plans have become less common over time, these plans continue to hold substantial assets-accounting for 15 percent of total household wealth in 2019 (Sabelhaus and Volz 2020).
-DB assets are also particularly important for the families of Black workers, in part due to their strong representation in the public sector work force.
+DB assets are also particularly important for Black families due in part to Black workers' strong representation in the public sector workforce.
 Thompson and Volz (2021) show that including DB assets results in substantially lower measures of the average white/Black wealth gap.
 Including DB pensions also results in a wealth concept that is more suitable for exploring how higher skills and earnings build wealth for families over their working lives.